Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

-The pictures of the solid D$_2$ inside the cryostat were taken with a camera on time lapse.
-The optical windows are mounted on both flanges, vacuum jacket and cryostat insert.
-An additional optical window on the inner flange, above the camera one, was used to shed light from an LED.
+Pictures of the sD$_2$ inside the cryostat were taken with a camera on time lapse.
+Optical windows are mounted on both flanges, vacuum jacket, and cryostat insert.
+An additional optical window on the inner flange, above the camera window, was used to illuminate the deuterium from a light emitting diode.
 Since the cryostat has the shape of an elbow, a stainless steel mirror was installed on long rods.
-After mirror insertion, the angle was adjusted for the best view of the bottom with the frozen deuterium.
-From the same rods a holder with four diode temperature sensors was lowered onto the bottom of the deuterium container to probe the bulk temperature of the solid.
-One additional temperature sensor was installed on the outside wall of the container, right below the heater.
-The heater of 25\,W was clamped around the top of the D$_2$ container, made of the aluminum alloy Al6061.
+After mirror insertion, the angle was adjusted for the best view of the top of the sD$_2$ A holder with four diode temperature sensors, mounted on the same rods, was lowered onto the bottom of the deuterium container to probe the bulk temperature of the sD$_2$ One additional temperature sensor was installed on the outside wall of the container, right below the heater.
+A 25\,W heater, made of the aluminum alloy Al6061, was clamped around the top of the sD$_2$ container.
 Above the heater, aluminum walls were welded to a 3 inch long Zircalloy ring to thermally decouple the top part of the cryostat insert, also made of Al6061.
 This part was held above 40\,K to prevent deuterium ice formation with the D$_2$ triple point being at 18.7\,K. The bottom of the container was cooled by a cryogenic flow of helium injected through the cooling channels in the middle and exhausted through the outlet near the outside temperature sensor.
 The pressure in the container was probed by two capacitance gauges with overlapping ranges, which were connected to the cryostat by about 10\,m of 0.5\,inch O.D. tubing.